Jim Cohn

 Jim Cohn is a poet, poetry activist, and spoken word artist in the United States.

-He was born in Highland Park, Illinois, in 1953.
-Early poetics and musical influences include Bob Dylan, the subject of a now lost audiotaped for a class project completed in his senior year at Shaker Heights High School, where he also co-captained the varsity football team.
+Early life and education

+Cohn was born in Highland Park, Illinois, in 1953.
 He received a BA from the University of Colorado at Boulder in English (1976) and a Certificate of Poetics (1980) from the Jack Kerouac School of Disembodied Poetics at Naropa University where he was a teaching assistant to Allen Ginsberg.
 He received his M.S.
 Ed. in English and Deaf Education from the University of Rochester and the National Technical Institute for the Deaf (NTID) in 1986.
 For over two decades, he worked in the field of disability services, taking a siddha approach as a model of Disability Services and Studies practice and scholarship.
 He believed that the social sciences should be redefined thematically within the United States into a form of American Karmic Studies.

 Career

-In 1980, Jim Cohn published his first collection of poems, Green Sky.
+In 1980, Cohn published his first collection of poems, Green Sky.
 In 1989 Prairie Falcon was published by North Atlantic Books.
-He would follow up this work with five more books of poetry and two works of poetics nonfiction.
+He has published five more books of poetry and two works of poetics nonfiction.

 He introduced Allen Ginsberg to Deaf poets at NTID in 1984.
-In 1986, he published a groundbreaking essay entitled "The New Deaf Poetics: Visible Poetry" in Sign Language Studies (52).
+In 1986, he published an essay entitled "The New Deaf Poetics: Visible Poetry" in Sign Language Studies (52).
 In 1987, he coordinated the first National Deaf Poetry Conference, in Rochester, NY.
-The importance of his role in the history of American Sign Language (ASL) poetics was documented in a 2009 film by Miriam Nathan Lerner entitled The Heart of the Hydrogen Jukebox.
+His role in the history of American Sign Language (ASL) poetics was documented in a 2009 film by Miriam Nathan Lerner entitled The Heart of the Hydrogen Jukebox.